 Section 4.2.
 The Leadership School shall initially honor placement of the student in educational programs based on current educational assessment conducted at the school in the sending state or participation/placement in like programs in the sending state.
 Such programs include, but are not limited to: 1) gifted and talented programs, and 2) English as a second language (ESL).
 This does not preclude The Leadership School from performing subsequent evaluations to ensure appropriate placement of the student.

 Section 4.3.
-The Leadership School shall initially provide comparable services to a student with disabilities based on his/her current Individualized Education Program (IEP).
+The Leadership School shall initially provide comparable services to a student with disabilities based on their current Individualized Education Program (IEP).
 The Leadership School shall make reasonable accommodations and modifications to address the needs of incoming students with disabilities to provide such students with equal access to education.
 This does not preclude The Leadership School from performing subsequent evaluations to ensure appropriate placement of the student.
-Nothing in this section exempts {SCHOOL] from the requirements of federal and state law.
+Nothing in this section exempts The Leadership School from the requirements of federal and state law.

 Section 4.4.
 The Leadership School may waive course/programs perquisites, or other preconditions for placement in courses/programs.